 Advice note: Suitable documentation for certification of erosion and sediment control devices, can be obtained in Appendix C of GD05: Erosion and Sediment Control construction quality checklists.

-All SRPs and any other impoundment device utilised on the Site, must be chemically treated in accordance with the certified CTMP required by Condition 44 for the duration of the Earthworks.
+All water retained by the SRPs and any other impoundment device utilised on the Site, must be chemically treated in accordance with the certified CTMP required by Condition 44 for the duration of the Earthworks.

 The operational effectiveness and efficiency of all erosion and sediment control measures required by the certified ESCP, must be maintained throughout the duration of Earthworks until areas of disturbed or bare earth are permanently stabilised against erosion in accordance with Condition 120.
 Maintenance must be undertaken in accordance with the certified ESCP and GD05 and a record of any maintenance work must be kept and be supplied to AC on request.